Street names

 Antoniusstrasse (around 1902)

-The Nordenfeuermarkt, today Marienplatz (see also these two names), was used as a cemetery from 1817 to 1843.
-Until 1906, the Antonius Chapel stood there, after whose patron the nearby school was also named in 1902.
-The path from the chapel to Linnenstraße used to be called Kapellengang and was renamed Antoniusstraße.
-Only the ridge turret with the so-called "Swine-Tüns" has been preserved from the chapel (City Museum).
+Nordenfeuermarkt, now Marienplatz (see also these two names), was used as a cemetery from 1817 to 1843.
+St Anthony's Chapel stood there until 1906, and the nearby school was named after its patron saint in 1902.
+The path from the chapel to Linnenstraße was once popularly known as Kapellengang and was renamed Antoniusstraße.
+All that remains of the chapel is the ridge turret with the so-called "Swine-Tüns" (town museum).

 On the Jacob (05.08.1954)